thavinb/AmpRecon/README.md

 ### Running With Singularity

 AmpRecon was built and tested to work with Singularity.
 As such **this is the recommended way to use AmpRecon**, as you need not worry about dependencies and runtime environments.
 Simply build the containers as above, and AmpRecon is good to go.
+To use with Singularity, run with `-profile standard` (or alternatively without the `-profile` flag).

 ### Running Locally